Yuan Shao: In popular culture

 Yuan Shao is featured as a playable character in Koei's Dynasty Warriors and Warriors Orochi video game series.
 He also appears in all instalments of Koei's Romance of the Three Kingdoms strategy game series.
 He also has a minor role in Koei's Kessen II.
 Yuan Shao also appears as a playable faction leader in the Creative Assembly title Total War: Three Kingdoms.
-He plays a major role in the Three Kingdoms (TV series) as a reappearing character.
+He plays a major role in the Three Kingdoms (TV series) as a recurring character.